AGralin/March_Madness/README.md

 Automatic Market Marker

 Action Items:
-- Mint one token for each team [Wade, Yen]
+- Mint one coin for each team [Wade, Yen]
 - Determine Ranking Scale for the teams ==> use this to determine the payout odds.

 - Research Automatic Market Maker/ Exchange [Adam, Faith]